A Guide to Differences, Pros and Cons of Glass Jars and Their Recommended Usage

 Online websites are flooded with plastic and cheap food containers, which claim to be non-toxic, BPA free and safe for our children.
-True, some types of plastics have been proven to be safe to be in contact with food and liquids, otherwise, I would be hard to believe that most of the food and drinks we consume, is still stored using plastic containers.
-However, under certain circumstance, such as heating or preserving, choosing glass containers is a much safer option.
+True, some types of plastics have been proven to be safe when in contact with food and liquids.
+However, under certain circumstance, such as heating or preserving, choosing glass containers to store food is a much safer option.

 When thinking about safe food storage solutions, glass is one the first materials that come to mind.
 Glass is considered overall a safe option for storing and heating up food, because it won’t leach any dangerous chemicals.
-Going back to the soapy dishwasher flavor you might have tasted on your food when stored in your plastic containers: I promise you won’t have the same surprise when using glass containers.
+Read on to discover how to store your food using a more eco-friendly material: glass.

-Pros and cons of glass when used for food storage:
+What are the pros and cons of glass when used for food storage?

 How to then choose which glass container is better, and what are the main types of glass containers?

 Mason jars are one of the most versatile and safe food storage options.
-What is amazing about Mason jars is that you really get the joint benefit of a safe material plus the ease of a transparent food display.
+What is amazing about mason jars is that you really get the joint benefit of a safe material such as glass, and the ease of a transparent food display.
 Additionally, these jars have an amazing vintage-looking appeal, which will give your kitchen cabinets a stylish look.

-Mason Jars are perfect for storing small rice and pasta leftovers, seeds, sugar, quinoa, beans, nuts, and basically just about any small rounded dry food.
+Mason Jars are perfect for storing small rice and pasta leftovers, seeds, sugar, quinoa, beans, nuts: basically just about any small size dry food.
 They are also great for storing cold drinks, preserves, and jams, as well as fresh fruit and vegetables.